marbl/canu/documentation/source/quick-start.rst

   genomeSize=4.8m maxInputCoverage=100 \
   -nanopore ecolk12mg1655_R10_3_guppy_345_HAC.fastq

-Output and intermediate files will be in directories 'ecoli-pacbio' and 'ecoli-nanopore', respectively.
+Output and intermediate files will be in directories 'ecoli-pacbio' and 'ecoli-oxford', respectively.
 Intermediate files are written in directories 'correction', 'trimming' and 'unitigging' for the respective stages.
 Output files are named using the '-p' prefix, such as 'ecoli.contigs.fasta', 'ecoli.unitigs.gfa', etc.  See section :ref:`outputs` for more details on